 Enclosures 3 and 4 of the 50.54(f) letter requested that licensees perform plant walkdowns to verify compliance with the current licensing basis as it pertains to seismic and flood protection.
 By letter dated May 31, 2012 (Reference 8.2), the NRC endorsed industry-developed guidance contained in Technical Report EPRI 1025286, "Seismic Walkdown Guidance" (Reference 8.1), for the performance of the seismic walkdowns.
 By letter dated May 31, 2012 (Reference 9.2), the NRC endorsed industry-developed guidance contained in NEI 12-07, "Guidelines for Performing Verification Walkdowns of Plant Flood Protection Features" (Reference 9.1), for performance of the flooding walkdowns.
-The licensee provided a report for both the seismic and flooding walkdowns at Dresden (References 8.3 and 9.3).
+The licensee provided a report for both the seismic and flooding walkdowns at Monticello (References 8.3 and 9.3).
 The NRC performed onsite inspections per TI 2515/188, "Inspection of Near-Term Task Force Recommendation 2.3 Seismic Walkdowns," and TI 2515/187, "Inspection of Near-Term Task Force Recommendation 2.3 Flooding Walkdowns," and documented the inspection results in a quarterly integrated inspection report (References 8.4 and 9.4).
-The NRC staff issued staff assessments for both the seismic and flooding walkdowns (References 8.6 and 9.5).
-Because there were inaccessible items identified during the initial licensee seismic walkdowns, the licensee submitted a subsequent seismic walkdown report after accessing the areas (Reference 8.5).
-The NRC documented its review of the subsequent walkdown reports in a memo dated September 25, 2015 (Reference 8.7).
+The NRC staff issued staff assessments for both the seismic and flooding walkdowns (References 8.5 and 9.5).

 The NRC staff reviewed the information provided by the licensee and determined that sufficient information was provided to be responsive to Enclosures 3 and 4 of the 50.54(f) letter.
-The staff acknowledges that all seismic and flooding walkdown activities requested by the 50.54(f) letter have been completed for Dresden.
+The staff acknowledges that all seismic and flooding walkdown activities requested by the 50.54(f) letter have been completed for Monticello.